dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/miscellaneous.md

 Sometimes it may be desirable for EF Core to generate side-effects when it modifies property values.
 For example, when data binding to entities, setting a property may generate notifications to the U.I. which do not happen when setting the field directly.
 This can be achieved by changing the <xref:Microsoft.EntityFrameworkCore.PropertyAccessMode> for:

-- All entity types in the model using <xref:Microsoft.EntityFrameworkCore.ModelBuilder.UsePropertyAccessMode%2A?displayProperty=nameWithType>
+- All entity types in the model using <xref:Microsoft.EntityFrameworkCore.ModelBuilder.UsePropertyAccessMode*?displayProperty=nameWithType>
-- All properties and navigations of a specific entity type using <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.EntityTypeBuilder%601.UsePropertyAccessMode%2A?displayProperty=nameWithType>
+- All properties and navigations of a specific entity type using <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.EntityTypeBuilder`1.UsePropertyAccessMode*?displayProperty=nameWithType>
-- A specific property using <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.PropertyBuilder.UsePropertyAccessMode%2A?displayProperty=nameWithType>
+- A specific property using <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.PropertyBuilder.UsePropertyAccessMode*?displayProperty=nameWithType>
-- A specific navigation using <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.NavigationBuilder.UsePropertyAccessMode%2A?displayProperty=nameWithType>
+- A specific navigation using <xref:Microsoft.EntityFrameworkCore.Metadata.Builders.NavigationBuilder.UsePropertyAccessMode*?displayProperty=nameWithType>

 Property access modes `Field` and `PreferField` will cause EF Core to access the property value through its backing field.
 Likewise, `Property` and `PreferProperty` will cause EF Core to access the property value through its getter and setter.